AppXpose AppXpose

 • Normal permissions: things like internet access and Bluetooth proximity.
 Granted automatically.
 Low risk.

 • Dangerous permissions: location, contacts, microphone, camera, storage, SMS, phone, calendar, body sensors, call log.
 These require an explicit grant.
 If you see a permission dialog at all, it is almost certainly one of these.
+Apps like Instagram and Telegram request many of them.

 • Special permissions: things the system considers sensitive enough to need a manual trip into Settings.
 Display over other apps, accessibility services, notification listener, “device admin”, “exact alarms”.